l-henri/solidity-101/README.md

 # Solidity-101
 ## Introduction
 Welcome!
-This is an automated workshop that will on using Solidity Smart contracts.
+This is an automated workshop that will work on using Solidity Smart contracts.
 It is aimed at developers who are not familiar with Solidity, or smart contracts.

 ## How to work on this TD